-Working professionals can get similar benefits from the Executive Diploma Course in Medical Device Management.
+Working professionals can get similar benefits from the Executive Diploma programme in Medical Device Management.

 Certified Medical Device Regulatory Affairs Professional